NiuTrans/Vision-LLM-Alignment/README.md

 This includes SFT training, reward model training, and PPO/DPO training.
 If additional alignment algorithms need to be supported, please raise them in an issue.

+## Changelog
+- [2024/07/07] We support the direct loading of a LLaVA model during the SFT training phase.
+You just need to set the `model_architecture` parameter to "llava" and specify the LLaVA model path with `from_checkpoint`.
+Support for this functionality during the DPO, RM training, and PPO junction phases will be introduced soon.

 ## Installation
 You can use anaconda/miniconda to install packages needed for this project.